gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ## Secure Your Own Code First

-Supply chain attacks don't just come from external dependencies — your own code can create the entry points.
+Supply chain attacks don't come only from external dependencies.
+Your own code can create the entry points.
 A hardcoded PyPI token in your source code, once pushed to a repository, gives an attacker everything they need to compromise your account and publish malicious packages under your name.
-Beyond secrets, common security bugs hide in everyday code patterns that look perfectly fine during code review — and humans miss these under time pressure.
+Beyond secrets, common security bugs hide in everyday code patterns that look fine during code review, and humans miss these under time pressure.
 Catching them automatically with a linter is the first layer of defense.

 ### The Forever Secret